SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Higher Stage SEEDS for DPMs

 with $\hat{F}_{\theta}^{(k)} (\widehat{\mathbf{x}}_{\lambda}, \lambda) = L^k_{\lambda} \hat{F}_{\theta} (\widehat{\mathbf{x}}_{\lambda}, \lambda)$, with $L_{\lambda}$ is an infinitesimal operator defined in Appendix \ref{app:inf-op} and $\mathcal{R}_{n + 1}$ consists on the usual deterministic residue and all iterated integrals of length at greater or equal to 2 in which there is at least one stochastic component among them. \end{proposition}

-Our approach for constructing derivative-free 2-stage and 3-stage SEEDS solvers consists on exploiting the analytic computation of the It{\^o}-Taylor coefficients in Proposition \ref{Prop2} and replace the $\hat{F}_{\theta}^{(k)} (\widehat{\mathbf{x}}_{\lambda}, \lambda)$ terms by well-adapted correction terms which \tmtextit{do not need any derivative evaluation} and dropping the $\mathcal{R}_{n + 1}$ contribution as in the Runge-Kutta approach.
-Lastly, we use Chasles rule for dealing with the remaining stochastic term whose variance was analytically computed.
+Our approach for constructing derivative-free 2-stage and 3-stage SEEDS schemes consists on exploiting the analytic computation of the It{\^o}-Taylor coefficients in Proposition \ref{Prop2} and replace the $\hat{F}_{\theta}^{(k)} (\widehat{\mathbf{x}}_{\lambda}, \lambda)$ terms by well-adapted correction terms which \tmtextit{do not need any derivative evaluation} and dropping the $\mathcal{R}_{n + 1}$ contribution as in the Runge-Kutta approach.

+\paragraph{Markov-preserving noise decomposition.} We use collocation methods for constructing higher-stage derivative-free solvers.
+Although the chosen truncated Itô-Taylor expansion produces approximations for the deterministic integral similar to \cite{dpm-solver}, adding the corresponding noise contribution found by the SETD method at each step does not yield Markov chains in general.
+The reason is that stochastic integrals on overlapping time intervals need to be dependent, a phenomenon that has no deterministic counterpart.
+As such, our last and key element to construct SEEDS consists on a novel decomposition of stochastic integrals which enforces the Markov property for multi-stage SEEDS.

-Algorithms \ref{alg:iter} to \ref{alg:SERK-solver-3} prescribe all SEEDS solvers obtained by this procedure and in what follows we show (see Appendix \ref{app:proofs} for the proof) that all methods are weakly convergent.
+Algorithms \ref{alg:iter} to \ref{alg:SERK-solver-3} prescribe all SEEDS schemes obtained by this procedure in the VP case.
+We now show (see App. \ref{app:proofs} for the proofs) that all methods yield Markov chains and are weakly convergent.